<< <%SKIN-STRTRANS-SYNTOC%> >>

 Doing this is similar to the options described in the Help topic Transfer your Data between Computers, but in this case, there is only one copy of the database.
 As such, there is no danger of different copies of the database being modified independently.
 (That would be bad, because changes made to multiple copies of a database cannot be merged).

-You need to carefully perform several slightly technical steps on each computer (once) to make this work:
+If you are going to proceed with this option, you need to carefully perform the following slightly technical steps on each computer running ACCOUNTS (once) to make this work:

 1.Install the Standalone version of ACCOUNTS normally, if it is not already installed.